tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 ### [NODES](https://docs.chef.io/nodes.html)

-**NOTE**: probably nodes are configured in node files for chef-solo only -
+**NOTE**: nodes are configured in node files for chef-solo only -
           chef-client interacts with chef server to retrieve node configuration.

 **node**

+- contains node-specific attributes and run-list
 - represents machine (physical, virtual, etc.)
-- create separate JSON file for each node in _nodes/_
+- separate JSON file for each node in _nodes/_
 - node file name (as a rule): _DOMAIN.json_

 `run_list`